Lay3rLabs/hydro-email/docs/GettingStarted.md

 See [LocalEmail](./LocalEmail.md) for using the local email server for testing, otherwise, use a real email server

-6. Check the on-chain results
+6. Check the on-chain results every 10 seconds or so

 This will use the same `DEPLOY_CHAIN_TARGET` env var as the deploy commands to determine which chain to query